slegs/docker-build-tools/README.md

 ```
 Docker and Git Build tool for Docker Images

-Create symbolic links for
-- drelease.sh to /usr/local/bin/drelease
-- dbuild.sh to /usr/local/bin/dbuild

-Call from build directory where your Dockerfile is located

 What it does
 - Builds Docker image and tags with version label passed in argument
 - Optionally runs the built image in Docker